Project-Manas-Research-AI-Taskphase/Aarush_Dixit/TaskTwo/Code/README.md

 [[2268    7]
  [  45  186]]

+ALSO if you wanna see it look like a actual table use raw mode or wtv its called

 BELOW IS THE READINGS I GOT WITH THE POLYNOMIAL KERNEL BUT THEY'RE TOO HEAVY TO COMPUTE MULTIPLE TIMES SO I'LL REMOVE THEM FROM THE FINAL SUBMISSION.
 ________________________________________________________________